-For some people, 2 doses may not give enough protection.
-You may need a third dose to complete your primary series if you have a health problem that weakens your immune system.
+For some people, these doses may not give enough protection.
+You may need an extra dose to complete your primary series if you have a health problem that weakens your immune system.
 For example:

-- You have had or will have an organ or stem cell transplant. - You have kidney disease and need dialysis. - You have acquired immunodeficiency syndrome (AIDS). - You take certain medicines that weaken your immune system.
+- You have had or will have an organ or stem cell transplant. - You have kidney disease and need dialysis. - You have acquired immunodeficiency syndrome (AIDS).

+· You take certain medicines that weaken your immune system.

-Studies have shown that a third dose may provide better protection to adults with a weak immune system.
-In babies and children with a weak immune system, a third dose may also provide better protection, but research is still happening to learn more.
+Studies have shown that an extra dose in the primary series may give better protection to adults with a weak immune system.
+In babies and children with a weak immune system, an extra dose may also give better protection, but research is still happening to learn more.